2024 Market Hours

 Transforming lives through exposure to new cultural experiences

-Since the Carmel Christkindlmarkt, Inc. nonprofit was established in 2017, our organization has grown exponentially to keep up with the growth of the Christkindlmarkt festival, which the organization manages and operates on behalf of the City of Carmel, as well as the development of our year-round educational programing to fulfill our mission and vision.
+Since the Carmel Christkindlmarkt, Inc. nonprofit was established in 2017 by Carmel Mayor Jim Brainard, our organization has grown exponentially to keep up with the growth of the Christkindlmarkt festival, which the organization manages and operates on behalf of the City of Carmel, as well as the development of our year-round educational programing to fulfill our mission and vision.

 What started as a holiday festival beloved by locals quickly became recognized as one of the most authentic Germanic Christkindlmarkts in the United States, and is now internationally acclaimed.
 Each year, we bring German artisans from world heritage sites to our Werkstatt (Workshop) to provide demonstrations for our guests, as well as providing free activities in our Kinderecke (Kids Corner) and meet-and-greets in our Spielhaus (Play House).
 We program our main stage with entertainment for every hour the Market is open, and we offer cultural education around German Christmas traditions in our Kulturecke (Culture Corner).